rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

 <!-- /wp:image -->

 <p class="has-medium-font-size">
-* Now we just need to confirm that the host are in maintenance mode
+* You will get a pop-up where you need to confirm that you actually want to put the host in maintenance mode, click **Yes**
 </p>

 <!-- wp:image {"lightbox":{"enabled":true},"id":294,"sizeSlug":"medium","linkDestination":"none"} -->